TheM1ddleM1n/WaddleClient/README.md

 **Q: How do I change the crosshair style?**

-A: v5.5 features a permanent Target-style crosshair.
+A: v5.6 features a permanent Target-style crosshair.
 The design cannot be changed, but you can customize the color using the hue slider in Settings.

 **Q: Does the crosshair hide when I open the menu?**

 A: No, the crosshair is permanent and stays visible at all times, even when the menu is open.

+**Q: Why is the code so lean?**

+A: v5.6 removes all unnecessary bloat - no animations, no helper functions, no constants overhead.
+This keeps WaddleClient ultra-lightweight and fast while maintaining full functionality.

 ---